 Preheat oven to 350F.

-Add all the ingredients (minus the chocolate chips) to the food processor and process until well mixed, but don't over do it.
+Add all the ingredients (minus the chocolate chips) to the food processor and process until well mixed, but don't overdo it.
 You will get a thick paste.
-Add most of the chocolate chips (keep few for decoration) and incorporate them with a spatula or spoon.
+Add most of the chocolate chips (keep a few for decoration) and incorporate them with a spatula or spoon.

-This makes 6 square muffins, decent adult size.
-If you will use a bigger dish you will have to adjust quantities, this is the perfect size for a 5 x 7 x 1.5 in Pyrex glass baking dish.
-The taste of this brownie is on the bitter side, so if you want something sweeter fee free to add more sweetener, or maybe few chopped figs.
+This quantity makes 6 square brownies, decent size.
+If you will use a bigger dish you will have to adjust quantities, this is the perfect size for a 5 x 7 x 1.5 inch Pyrex baking dish.
+The taste of this brownie is on the bitter side, so if you want something sweeter feel free to add more sweetener.